Simon-Kurth/Inventory-App-Test/README.md

 - Incorporated webkit for required field styles and buttons

 Html5
-- Use form validation, required fields, numbers, and placeholder text
+- Use form validation, required fields, numbers, and placeholder text in the form